• Skip to primary navigation

 For extra crunch, try adding some flaked almonds over the top of the apricots.

-• Fresh fruit works best in my rustic apricot pie, but if using canned fruit just make sure you drain it properly and pat it dry with kitchen paper to stop the pastry bottom becoming soggy.
+• Fresh fruit works best in my rustic apricot pie, but if using canned fruit make sure you drain it properly.
+One of the best ways it to pat the fruit dry with kitchen paper - again this will help to avoid soggy pastry.

 • It's also fine to use frozen fruit.
 But again, it's best to make sure it's throughly defrosted first and any juices are drained before you add it to the pie crust.